 Just wanting to be completely honest and transparent because this is what helped me when I was first starting out.
 Hearing what others were able to earn what amount of time gave me a ball park of all the figures and motivation to do it myself and I hope this information can do the same for you.

 Anyways back to my story, in less than a year I was able to replace my income with a zero following and zero money invested.
 And since that first year (and so far), the business continues to double each year!
 Also worth mentioning, I can honestly say I have rarely worked more than part-time hours each week with this Etsy business.
-Currently I work less than 2 hours a week creating new designs for the shop, with more of my time dedicated to blogging and creating content to teach others through my course, the Designer’s Guide to SVG.
+Currently I work less than 2 hours a week creating new designs for the shop, with more of my time dedicated to blogging and creating content to teach others through my course, the Designer’s Course to SVG Files.
 My virtual assistant who helps me works around 4 hours a week helping me keep up with posting listings, updating listings, and managing my other apparel shop.
 Adding up the hours, we currently dedicate around 6 hours a week to the shop that continues to produce more and more.
 I think this is just awesome!

 Again, I don't say this to boast or to say "Wow, look at me" but I want others to know that it is possible.
 How neat that there’s an opportunity out there where you can work less than part time, but still receive a full-time income!
 It's honestly amazing and something I didn’t even know was possible I entered this field.
 The best part is: it isn’t that complicated to achieve.
 All that it requires is some time, consistent work, and a few tips and tricks of how to show up on Etsy.
 YOU can do it too.
 And I can help you.